 I apologize, and cringe knowing that I chose a word that’s considered ableist (language that marginalizes the disabled community).

-The past year has brought many opportunities to broaden my perspectives, and I’m certain more reckonings lie ahead.
+The past year has brought so many opportunities to broaden my perspectives.

-Words matter, more than ever, and I clearly still have a lot to learn.
+Words matter, more than ever, and I’m still learning.

 Thank you for your grace,